AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 pathotype frequency distribution, as well as diversity indices for pathotypes.

-This package should allow for all users to use their own data.
-To assist, functions are provided to generate a template for data entry, `write_template()` and calculate total and percent values for each observation, `percents()`.
-It is recommended to use these functions as the user .csv files will need to have the expected column headings, “perc.susc”, “rps”and “isolate”, to function properly.

 Users may refer to the example file, `system.file("extdata", "practice_data_set.csv", package = "hagis")` and the documentation for further examples.